10Kft/10kft-api/sections/reports.md

 # Reports API

-The `reports` endpoints allow you to generate report rows or totals by specifying the parameters of a report in a `POST` request.
+The `reports` endpoints allow you to generate report rows or totals by specifying the parameters of a report in the JSON payload of a `POST` request.
 The response is a JSON representation of the report rows or totals as seen in the reports UI.

 ## Endpoints